 The Multnomah County Board of Commissioners proclaimed February 28, 2012, as Robert Phillips Appreciation Day in Multnomah County, Oregon.
 In retirement from Multnomah County, Robert has an encore career during which he will serve as a member of the NW Renal Patients Advisory Board; the Oregon Assembly for Black Affairs Political Convention Planning Committee and the Port of Portland Fire Department Civil Service Board.

 This award was created to honor his many contributions in the field of equity for all.

-Partnering Agencies: Multnomah County, City of Portland, Clackamas County, City of Hillsboro, Portland Development Commission, Washington County, Metro, Clark County, Portland Public Schools, Home Forward, Department of Environmental Quality, Port of Portland, the Oregon Lottery®, City of Beaverton, Oregon Health Authority, TriMet, Tualatin Valley Fire & Rescue, Bonneville Power Administration and Portland State University.
+2015 Partnering Agencies: Multnomah County, City of Portland, Clackamas County, City of Hillsboro, Portland Development Commission, Washington County, Metro, Clark County, Portland Public Schools, Home Forward, Department of Environmental Quality, Port of Portland, City of Beaverton, Oregon Health Authority, TriMet, Portland State University, Tualatin Hills Park & Recreation District, City of Gresham, Oregon Department of Transportation.

 2013 – Carole Smith: 2013 Award Insert

 2010 – Vera Pool: 2010 Award Insert